brentgroves/repsys/a_status/articles/virtualization/nutanix_microstack_juju.md

 This is a short description of 2 Software-defined infastructure platforms.
 The Structures Information System team is testing MicroStack.
 The Nutanix cluster is being tested by IT.

-## Software Defined Infastructure
+## IAAS / Software Defined Infastructure

 There are many categories of virtualization software.
 There is a least 6 but 3 of which are: Hypervisor, Software Defined Network (SDN), and storage.
-These providers unify these services.
+These providers unify these services and provide one api or user interface to manage them.

+## Downside

+Each of these software are very configurable and feature rich.
+When you unify them you loose some of the configuration options of each one.
+For example, with Open Virtual Switch, OVS, you can create any SDN you could possibly desire, but when you manage OVS through a higher level API or user interface you are limited to the basic features of OVS.

 ## **[Nutanix](https://www.nutanix.com/what-we-do#:~:text=Our%20software%2Ddefined%20infrastructure%20brings,secure%2C%20resilient%2C%20and%20adaptive.)**